TheRobBrennan/microsoft-parter-network/modules/Deploy and run a containerized web app with Azure App Service/README.md

 ## Enable Docker access to the Azure Container Registry (ACR)

+You'll use Docker to login to the registry and pull the web image that you want to deploy.
+Docker needs a username and password to perform this action.
+The ACR allows you to enable the registry name as the username and admin access key as the password to allow Docker to login to your container registry.

+Sign in to the Azure portal , navigate to all resources.

+Select the container registry you created earlier to navigate to the Overview page for the container registry.

+Under **Settings**, select **Access keys**.

+Set the **Admin user** option to **Enable**.
+This change saves automatically.

+You're now ready to create your web app.

 ## Create a web app

 ## Test the web app